Eppo-exp/eppo-docs/docs/administration/setting-statistical-analysis-plan-defaults.md

 ### Experiment Progress Settings
 #### Setting a minimum threshold for experiments
 When enabled, this setting cannot be overriden on individual experiments.
-The experiments must meet both a minimum duration (days run) and sample size requirement before an experiment status can be “ready for review”.
+When enabled, experiments must meet both a minimum duration (days run) and sample size requirement before the experiment’s progress will be displayed.

  This is to help prevent premature stopping and decisions on experiments.
 ![Minimum Threshold](/img/administration/min-threshold-admin-setting.png)

 ## How to Change the Defaults